The FAM&I Lab in Action (Gallery)

 Developmental Psychology, Department of Psychology, School of Arts & Sciences

-Jingyi (she/her) is a PhD student in the developmental psychology program at the University of Rochester.
+Jingyi (she) is a PhD student in the developmental psychology program at the University of Rochester.
 Her research interests center on cross-cultural parental feedback and children's academic motivation.
 Jingyi was born and raised in Beijing, China.
 She finished her undergraduate degree at Mount Holyoke College.
 She enjoys hiking, biking, playing tennis, and singing karaoke in her spare time.

 Top Three media that Jingyi recommends: